nicktaras/blender-shortcuts/README.md

 # 2.8

+- object > set origin, here you can change the registration point.
 - cut new vertice and line across an object, click on a vertice on the face then press ctrl + r and hover with the mouse, this will bring up a line. move the mouse to position the line and click to place it.